shawntabrizi/substrate-collectables-workshop/steps/18/README.md

 Update your `CountForKitties` to use `QueryKind = ValueQuery`.

 This will affect the APIs for `get` and `set`, so also update your code to reflect those changes.

+### Tests

+In this step we made a breaking change to our Pallet.

+There are no new tests for this step, but you will need to go back through your existing tests and update your types.

+Since this tutorial does not really focus on writing tests for your pallet, feel free to just copy the `tests.rs` file included in this step's solution and update your project with it.